ariawisp/kotlin/docs/wasm/README.md

 T1.4  Update `libraries/stdlib` to depend on that `klib` and remove the `wit-bindgen` CLI step.

-T1.5  Delete `generateWasiPreview2Kotlin` and associated scripts since the plugin provides the
+T1.5  Replace the old `generateWasiPreview2Kotlin` flow with a `WitCodegenTask` that emits the
-      bindings.
+      Preview 2 bindings as a reusable klib.

 **Stage 2 – Parity, testing, and documentation**